anas1412/goofyah/README.md

 ## Description

-The Goofy Ah Extension is a Chrome extension that plays a fun sound effect whenever the word "poop" appears in the browser.
-It injects a content script into web pages, monitors the DOM for the word "poop," and triggers the sound effect when found.
+The Goofy Ah Extension is a Chrome extension that plays a fun sound effect whenever the word "poop" etc... appears in the browser.
+It injects a content script into web pages, monitors the DOM for the word "poop" for example and triggers the sound effect when found.

 ## Features

-- Plays a sound effect when the word "poop" is detected in web pages.
+- Plays a sound effect when the word "poop" etc.. is detected in web pages.
 - Adds an entertaining element to browsing experiences.

 ## Installation